El Paso seeks info in hit-and-run crash in east El Paso that critically injured man - NewsBreak

 EL PASO, Texas (KFOX14/CBS4) — The Socorro Independent School District fired chief of police Jose Castorena Tuesday night.
 The Socorro ISD Board of Trustees voted four to two to terminate the contract.
 Earlier this year Castorena was placed on administrative leave, according to a spokesperson for the school district.

-LAS CRUCES, N.M.
-(KFOX14/CBS4) — A man from Las Cruces was charged for threatening to burn New Mexico State University, according to the U.S. Attorney’s Office District of New Mexico.
-John Oliver Hamilton, 54, made an initial appearance in federal court on Aug.
-12 on a criminal complaint...
+EL PASO, Texas (KTSM) – John Oliver Hamilton from Las Cruces, New Mexico was charged with threatening to burn a building by means of fire.
+Hamilton, 54, made an initial appearance in federal court on Aug.
+12 on a criminal complaint and will remain in custody pending a preliminary and detention hearing scheduled for Aug. […]

 1 person dies after crash in Socorro

-Note: Update: One man dead in shooting in central El Paso